quadrantsec/fingerprint-rules/README.md

-# fingerprint-rules
+__fingerprint-rules__

-Fingerprinting Rules for Suricata
+Fingerprinting signatures and rules for Suricata.
+Suricon 2019.